swagercode/AnkiAutoImage/README.md

 ## Install

 1. Place this folder as an add-on in Anki's add-ons directory (or zip and import).
-2. Edit `config.json` (see below) to set your Google API key and CSE id.
+2. Edit `config.json` (see below) for provider/API settings and hotkeys.
 3. Restart Anki.

 ## Getting API Keys